 When serving notice in anticipation of possession proceedings, you should avoid enclosing a covering letter with the notice.

 In Mundy v Hook (CC (Bromley)) County Court (Bromley) [1997] C.L.Y.
-3246, the landlord had served a section 21 notice and the notice (which was perfectly valid) was accompanied by a letter stating that it was very likely that they would not wish for possession at the end of the period.
+3246, the landlord had served a section 21 notice, and the notice (which was perfectly valid) was accompanied by a letter stating that it was very likely that they would not wish for possession at the end of the period.

 The landlord stated that this notice protected his position.

-It was held that as a matter of construction the s.21(1)(b) notice and accompanying letter were to be read together and were equivocal.
+It was held that as a matter of construction, the s.21(1)(b) notice and accompanying letter were to be read together and were equivocal.

 The notice was not good in law.
-A tenant must know as a matter of certainty whether he is required to quit or not, particularly since under the 1988 Act, an accelerated possession procedure can be utilised by the landlord.
+A tenant must know with certainty whether he is required to quit, particularly since, under the 1988 Act, the landlord can utilise an accelerated possession procedure.